billsix/programmingFromTheGroundUp/docs/source/firstprog.rst

    Jump if the second value was less than or equal to the first value

 ``jmp``
    Jump no matter what.
-This does not need to be preceeded by a comparison.
+This does not need to be preceded by a comparison.

 The complete list is documented in :ref:`instructionsappendix`.
 In